Bright Futures Bursaries and Scholarships

 Music Scholarships & Awards

-An 11+ Music Scholarship of 20% of the fees and tuition on one instrument, with music and exam entry fees paid, may be awarded annually upon entry to an 11+ candidate judged by the Director of Music and an adjudication panel to have strong musical talent.
-A second Music Scholarship of 10% of fees and tuition on one instrument can be awarded in years where the field of applicants is particularly strong.
-Applications should be made by November and auditions are in January.
+An 11+ Music Scholarship with fee reduction and tuition on one instrument, with music and exam entry fees paid, may be awarded annually upon entry to an 11+ candidate judged by the Director of Music and an adjudication panel to have strong musical talent, a readiness to join in ensemble music making and good general musicality.
+A second Music Scholarship with fee reduction and tuition on one instrument can be awarded in years where the field of applicants is particularly strong.
+Applications should be made by October and auditions are in early November.
 There is an expectation that the successful candidates will take Music GCSE.

-DEADLINES for music scholarships and awards can be found on the application forms below:
+DEADLINES for music scholarships and awards can be found on the application forms below and more information can be found by clicking on the image.

-Sixth Form Music Scholarships may be awarded to a pupil entering the Sixth Form – from within the School or as an external applicant - to the value of 20% of the School Fees with tuition on two instruments, music and exam entry fees paid.
+Sixth Form Music Scholarships may be awarded to a pupil entering the Sixth Form – from within the School or as an external applicant - with tuition on two instruments, music and exam entry fees paid.
 The successful applicant must take A Level Music.
-There is an additional scholarship of 10% of fees with tuition on one instrument for an applicant who does not intend to study A Level Music.
+There is an additional internal scholarship with tuition on one instrument for an applicant who does not intend to study A Level Music.
+Auditions for external applicants take place by arrangement with the Registrar and Director or Music.
+Auditions for internal applicants take place in June with an application deadline in early May.

 Further Music Awards which cover music tuition, exam fees and sheet music on a range of musical instruments including chapel organ and voice are available to pupils in the Senior School.
 Some are specifically for those wanting to take up instruments which tend not to be the popular choice of most students, but which contribute greatly to the impact and success of the School's musical ensembles. eg: euphonium, double-bass, viola, bassoon, French horn, tuba.
 These particularly suit musical girls who want to make a strong contribution to school music.
 Auditions for Awards take place at the same time as Music Scholarship auditions.

-For further information about any of the the Scholarships / Awards, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info (NB In each case the fees referred to are the fees payable by the parent for the term in question.)
+For further information about any of the the Scholarships / Awards, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info (NB In each case the fees referred to are the fees payable by the parent for the term in question, day or boarding.)